Douglous-Sobei/pay_online/README.md

-# Banksystem: Payment Backend Logic and Setup Guide
+# Pay Online: Payment Backend Logic and Setup Guide

-Welcome to Backsystem!
+Welcome to Payonline!
 This Django-based payment backend system is designed to facilitate various payment operations and transactions.
 This README provides a comprehensive guide on setting up the project, configuring its components, and utilizing its functionalities.

 ## Project Structure
 - **bank system**: Django project directory containing project-wide settings and configurations.